jared-christensen/aws-saml-sign-in-beautifier/README.md

 - Turning role radio buttons into submit buttons – No need to scroll down and click "Sign In"
 - Organizing the Account list into two columns – Quickly find the right Account
 - Adding color coding for clarity – Visually differentiate accounts
+- Introducing a dark mode – Enhances usability in low-light environments

 Designed for users managing multiple AWS accounts.